Tips on Mortgage Pre-Qualification from an Expert Loan Officer

 Our senior loan officer, Sandy Churco, has helped hundreds of homebuyers make their way through the mortgage process.
 We spoke with her about what you can expect when purchasing a house—and how you can put yourself in a position to land the home of your dreams.

 What can I do to make the mortgage process easier?

 As a homebuyer, in this market, you need to act fast.
-And unless you’re paying cash, you’ll need to arrange financing.
+And unless you’re paying cash, you’ll need to arrange to finance.
 But if you wait to find the house of your dreams before you start shopping for a mortgage, you’re already behind.

 Doing a little legwork before you make an offer on a house can put you in a better position to put that new home under contract—and ensure that you’re not getting in over your head with more house than you can afford.